2009 MLS All-Star Game

 The 2009 Major League Soccer All-Star Game was the 14th annual MLS All-Star Game.
 The MLS All-Stars faced Everton of the Premier League on July 29, 2009.
 The match ended in a 1–1 draw at full-time and went to an immediate penalty shootout, which Everton won 4–3.
-Everton's Tim Howard--the United States first-choice goalkeeper and a former MetroStars player--was named MVP of the match, after making three saves during the shootout.
-This was the first win for an international club team in six tries against the MLS All-Stars, and remains Everton's last competitive trophy the club has won.
+Everton's Tim Howard—the United States first-choice goalkeeper and a former MetroStars player—was named MVP of the match, after making three saves during the shootout.
+This was the first win for an international club team in six tries against the MLS All-Stars.

 Host venue

 Major League Soccer announced on July 9, 2008 that America First Field (then known as Rio Tinto Stadium), the League's newest soccer-specific venue, would host the 2009 MLS All-Star Game in the summer of 2009.
 MLS President Mark Abbott joined Real Salt Lake Owner David W. Checketts, Utah Governor Jon M. Huntsman, Jr., and Sandy Mayor Tom Dolan at a press conference at the new Stadium to officially announce the event.
 This was the first MLS All-Star Game held in Utah.